 Figure 6.
 Courtesy of Statista.com

-Having established that, one way a startup marketing budget can be calculated is through estimating the gross projected revenue of the company and then using the 10–20% monetary equivalent of the projected figure.
-A typical marketing budget for a startup (that is 1-5 years old) is around 12–20% of their total revenue, whilst the figure is twice lower for more established companies at 1–10%.
+One way a startup marketing budget can be calculated is by estimating the gross projected revenue of the company and using the 10–20% monetary equivalent of the figure.
+A typical marketing budget for a 1–5-year-old startup is around 12–20% of their total revenue.
+That figure is twice lower for more established companies at 1–10%.

 Movie marketing budgets can be hectic.
 There are so many factors that ultimately determine how huge the budget can end up being.

 Like any other organization, nonprofits also engage in marketing, even though the general trend suggests that most nonprofits spend no dime on marketing.
 These budgets are significantly smaller when compared to companies in the private sector.